-BetMGM Bonus Code GOALNEWSGET: Get $150 in Bonuses for World Cup Qualifiers | Goal.com US
+BetMGM Bonus Code GOALNEWSGET: Get $150 in bonuses for World Cup Qualifiers | Goal.com US

-Several World Cup qualifiers are the matches to watch in Monday’s soccer action.
-BetMGM is loaded for bear with two offers for first-time players that can be used on any or all of the matches.
+Several high-stakes matches that can determine direct qualification paths and group standings in World Cup qualifiers are the focus for Monday’s soccer action.
+BetMGM is staying on the good foot with two offers for first-time players that can be used on any or all of the matches.

-Monday’s matches of note include Italy vs. Moldova in the UEFA World Cup Qualifiers.
+Monday’s matches of note include Belgium vs. Wales and Norway vs. Estonia.

-- Find out how to claim even more in sports bonuses with our guide to the best sportsbook promos in the US
+- Get your hands on the best sportsbook promos with our experts guide to the sports bonuses

-- Read our expert’s view on the best betting sites to use in the US in 2025
+- Check out our expert’s guide to the best sports betting sites in the US

 How to claim the BetMGM promo code